Xevlabs/xevlabs-ng-utils/README.md

 ## Setting up the Demo App
 The library's Demo App features the main functionalities offered by the table component as well as the table service.
 To run the demo app, you need to set up the Strapi backend first.
-Strapi is an open-source headless CMS that provides an administration panel for creating and managing content.
 Follow these steps to set up the Strapi backend:

 1. Create a new Strapi project by running the following command:
     ```